What is Probate in Real Estate?

 When a person dies, their property must be distributed according to the instructions in the will.
 Much of the time this will happen through probate.
 Probate is the legal process, which involves the courts, to ensure the wishes of the deceased person are followed as outlined in the will.
 Understanding how probate works and what it is can make a complex process easier to handle.
-Real estate owned by the decedent is part of probate, but it is often a more complicated process than with the personal items and other assets of the estate.
+Real estate owned by the decedent is part of probate, but it is often a more complicated process than with the personal items and other assets that are subject to probate.

 If you are involved in probate real estate, you need to know how the process works and how long probate process takes to complete.
 Depending on your role, you also must know how to find probate property, how to buy or how to sell probate real estate, how much probate cost, and the steps involved for various situations.
 If you are an heir or beneficiary, you may want to consider an estate loan that allows you to bypass the delays of probate.

 What is Probate for Real Estate Property?

 How real estate is handled in probate will depend partially on the stipulations of the will.
 If the decedent provided for a property to go directly to an heir, it can simplify the process.
 On the other hand, if no specific instructions were given about the real estate property, how it will be handled depends on other factors.
 For instance, the property may need to be sold to pay off debts.
 One heir may want to keep the property while others may want to sell, and each may want to empty house before probate takes place.

 In most states, real estate property doesn’t usually go through probate when someone dies if it was jointly owned with a surviving owner.
 Some states allow for a quit claim deed, which provides for heirs to automatically receive the property without going through probate.
 Other states don’t acknowledge this type of deed.